-- It had to be in English, either entirely or with a second language support (such as books with pictures labeled with both English and Norwegian words) - The work had to be contained within one of the relevant libraries, and in the physical libraries, it had to clearly belong to the school, marked with a stamp or sticker. - The work had to be a book ("easily read" paperback books have been included, magazines and audiobooks have been excluded.
-The reasons for exclusion are explored in the section 'excluded works'.)
+- It had to be in English, either entirely or with a second language support (such as books with pictures labeled with both English and Norwegian words) - The work had to be contained within one of the relevant libraries, and in the physical libraries, it had to clearly belong to the school, marked with a stamp or sticker. - The work had to be a book ("easily read" paperback books have been included, magazines and audiobooks have been excluded)

-I created categories to determine what I looked for in each book, to ascertain whether they undisputedly included LGBTQIA+ representation.
-All the categories allowed me to write elaborated explanations in the Excel format I recorded them in.
+I worked with categories to determine what I looked for in each book to ascertain whether they undisputedly included LGBTQIA+ representation.
+All the aforementioned categories allowed me to write elaborated explanations in the Excel format I recorded them in.